Milt Holland

-Milton Holland (born Milton Olshansky; February 7, 1917 – November 4, 2005) was an American drummer, percussionist, ethnomusicologist, and writer in the Los Angeles music scene.
+Milton Holland (born Milton Olshansky; February 7, 1917 – November 4, 2005) was an American drummer, percussionist, ethnomusicologist and writer in the Los Angeles music scene.
 He pioneered the use of African, South American, and Indian percussion styles in jazz, pop and film music, traveling extensively in those regions to collect instruments and learn styles of playing them.

 Early life

-Holland was born Milton Olshansky in Chicago, Illinois, where he attended Theodore Roosevelt High School.
-His first instrument was the violin.
-He pursued a passion for percussion, playing in clubs and shows and on CBS Radio in Chicago.
+Holland was born Milton Olshansky in Chicago, Illinois where he attended Theodore Roosevelt High School.
+His first instrument was the violin which he quickly replaced with Drumset and Percussion.
+He pursued a passion for jazz drumming and percussion, playing in clubs and shows and on CBS Radio in Chicago.
 By the age of twelve, he was playing at speakeasies for the likes of Al Capone.
+He also spent many years on the road in Jazz bands including Raymond Scott.